SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     ```
     >Common issues when you are unable to start the instance:

     >1.
-SAP Build Process Automation supports the ISO 8601 format for date and time: YYYY-MM-DD (2023-03-16) and hh:mm:ss (15:33:16).Hence make sure to enter `expectedDeliveryDate` in the supported format as shown above.
+SAP Build Process Automation supports the ISO 8601 format for date and time: YYYY-MM-DD (2023-12-10) and hh:mm:ss (15:33:16).Hence make sure to enter `expectedDeliveryDate` in the supported format as shown above.
     >2.
 There is no mismatch in the field names.
     >3.
 Data type mismatch.
-For example, if you enter order amount as a string instead of a number ("orderAmount":"120000").
+For example, if you enter order amount as a string instead of a number ("orderAmount":"101").

 6. Click **Start New Instance and Close**.

     ![Run](5.png)

-    >Don't modify the payload when you integrate with SAP Build Apps.

 ### Monitoring the process flow